Emily Murphy (footballer): International career

 In October 2019, Murphy was called to up to the England U17 team to play in the 2020 U17 UEFA Women's Under-17 Championship qualification games and played against Croatia, Bosnia & Herzegovina and Belgium.
 Murphy scored one of the goals in the 4–1 win against Belgium.

 Murphy was one of four Irish-eligible players to be invited to a senior Republic of Ireland national team training camp in April 2021.
-Ireland coach Vera Pauw said Murphy had not yet decided whether to declare for England or Ireland.
+In February 2024 she was called up to Ireland's squad for friendlies against Wales and Italy under new manager Eileen Gleeson.